backdrop-contrib/ip_geoloc/README.txt

 B. Historic data: location info about visits to your site from way back when

-Note, that this step relies on you having had the Statistics module enabled before you installed IP Geolocation, as the access log is used as the source of IP addresses that have visited your site previously.
+Note, that this step relies on you having had the Statistics module enabled before you installed IPGV&M, as the access log is used as the source of IP addresses that have visited your site previously.
 There are a couple of options here.
 Use either http://drupal.org/project/smart_ip and the IPinfoDB web service it uses, or http://drupal.org/project/geoip, which takes its data from a file you download for free.

 1a.
 If you decide to employ Smart IP....
 Install and enable Smart IP.
-There is no need to enable the Device Geolocation submodule as IP Geolocation already has that functionality, plus more.
+There is no need to enable the Device Geolocation submodule as IPGV&M already has that functionality, plus more.
 At Configuration >> Smart IP you'll find two options to upload historic lat/long data.
 The one using the IPinfoDB web service is probably the quickest.
 The API key required on the Smart IP configuration page is free and is sent to you